 The Legislation requires Launchcloud LLC to take appropriate technical and organizational measures to safeguard Personal Data against unauthorized or unlawful processing, accidental loss, destruction, or damage.

-Launchcloud LLC has put in place a number of technical and organizational measures and procedures which we apply not only to Personal Data, but also to all information we hold, including Confidential Information and information of any other kind that is used within the business.
+Launchcloud LLC has put in place a number of technical and organizational measures and procedures which we apply to Personal Data.

 Details of our technical and organizational measures are available upon request.